SSWConsulting/SSW.People.Profiles/Raj-Dhatt/Raj-Dhatt.md

 linkedin:  ""
 skype:  ""

-quote:  "If you do something cool, I\'m there to film it.
+quote:  "If you do something cool, I'm there to film it.
 Secretly."
 ---

 ​​​[![BookNow.png](/Images/Bio/BookNow.png)](http://veethere.com/With/RajDhatt)​​​​​<span style="line-height:18px;">​​